 If you’ve been looking for teardrop campers for sale here in Australia, you’ve come to the right place.

-I’ve been thinking about teardrop campers ever since we had a couple of these little campers come in to the show grounds.
+I’ve been thinking about teardrop campers ever since we had a couple of these little campers come in to the show grounds where we were staying.

 One turned up on a bit of a windy, blustery day, so we set about finding them a reasonably protected spot (right beside the chooky sheds, as it happened) since they needed to cook their dinner without the wind whipping out the flame on their gas cooker.